lyz-code/blue-book/docs/monitoring_comparison.md

             now.
     * If it's not already in your stack, it would mean adding a new exporter to maintain and a new development team to depend on.

+    Alternatively you can use the script exporter binary in a baremetal or virtualized server instead of using a docker, that way you wouldn't need to maintain the different dockers for the different solutions, but you'd need a "dedicated" server for this purpose.

 * Create your own exporter.
 You'd need to create a docker that exposes the command line functionality through a `metrics` endpoint.
 You wouldn't depend on